-A franchisor is a company, which provides a licensed privilege to people to work under their brand name.
+A franchisor is a company or a person, which provides a licensed privilege to people to work under their brand name.
 Unlike employers, franchisors partner with people, they don’t hire them.
 The franchisor should provide assistance, training sessions, merchandise and other essential things to carry on the business.

 What is a franchisee?

 A franchisee (or a franchise owner), is a person or a group of people, who buy the right to distribute services or goods.
 They pay an initial fee to the company they’ve chosen, in return for training and support.
 A franchise owner can be:

 A person or a group of people without experience

 These people would like to invest in a secure business, receiving all the training from the franchisor.
 The franchisee can work by themselves or manage a team without engaging in the actual work.
 Example:

 - A person buys a cleaning franchise and they hire a team, which they only manage.

 - A person buys a gardening franchise, they don’t have a team and they’re both the franchisee and the person, who does the work.